 Aims and Objectives of AJSMU:

-• Knowledge dissemination through research publications
+• Knowledge dissemination through research publications in medicine, dentistry, biomedical sciences, public health, and medical education

 • Maintain and enhance the research profile of Jinnah Sindh Medical University